Describe a countryside area that you have been to: IELTS Speaking Cue Card

 What activities did you enjoy the most during your visit to the countryside?

-I really enjoyed exploring the village paths and interacting with the locals.
-The highlight was trying the local food, which was delicious and unique.
-We also spent time relaxing in the fields, which was a great way to connect with nature.
+I particularly enjoyed exploring the village paths and interacting with the locals.
+The local food was delicious, and we spent time playing games and relaxing in the open fields, which made the experience even more enjoyable.

-How does the countryside compare to the city in your opinion?
+How does the countryside compare to city life for you?

-Would you like to visit the countryside again in the future?
+Would you like to visit more countryside areas in the future?

 Practice other cue cards